ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 What is a risk effect?
 ++++++++++++++++++++++

-A risk effect is a measure how some variable (the risk factor) causally impacts some outcome variable.
+A risk effect is a measure of how some variable (the risk factor) causally impacts some outcome variable.

 Generally, we will use risk effects models to represent